georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/cadastre/README.md

  * **valuefield** is the field value, which is used as the value of the filters for the next fields,
  * **displayfield** is the field to display once an item has been selected in the combobox.

-If **fetchGeometry** is set (see below), the field object MUST have the additional two properties:
+If **geometry** is set (see below), the field object MUST have the additional two properties:
  * **wfs**, which points to an OGC WFS server URL,
  * **typename** is the layer name.

 A field object MAY have the following properties:
- * **fetchGeometry** is the geometry column name.
+ * **geometry** is the geometry column name.
 If specified, the real geometry (rather than the bbox) is fetched and displayed.
  * **template** is a template string for combos, in which store property names in curly brackets are replaced by their values,
  * **matchingproperties** is an object which specifies how the current field will be filtered with the values from the previous fields.
 There can be as many matchingproperties as previous fields.
 Eg: "field1": "code_insee" will instruct to filter the current field with values matching "code_insee = field1.valuefield"
  * a **file** property which points to a GeoJSON file (for instance, one provided by your build profile).
 This is to speedup operations, and also to prevent heavy requests.
 In order to create such a file, we assume that you have a WFS layer serving your cities data.
 You'll typically want to send a POST content (with the Poster FireFox extension, or cURL) to /geoserver/wms such as: